apache/zeppelin/docs/development/writingzeppelinspell.md

 yarn run dev:helium
 ```

 You can browse localhost:9000.
-Everytime refresh your browser, Zeppelin will rebuild your visualization and reload changes.
+Every time refresh your browser, Zeppelin will rebuild your spell and reload changes.

 ### 5. Publish your spell to the npm repository